Duke

 Notable People Named Duke

-Duke Pearson - Columbus Calvin "Duke" Pearson Jr. was an influential American jazz pianist, composer, and record producer known for shaping the Blue Note label's hard bop direction in the 1960s.
+Duke Pearson was an American jazz pianist and composer who played a major role in shaping the Blue Note label's hard bop direction in the 1960s as a record producer.

 Duke Eugen of Württemberg was a German prince and the brother of Frederick I of Württemberg.